enfabrica/enkit/scripts/gee.md

 Identifies a set of bazel cache directories that are no longer associated with any worktree (branch) that gee knows about, and offers to delete them.

+### bisect

+Usage: `gee bisect [command...]`

+This command wraps the `git bisect` command, and attempts to discover a commit that causes the provided command to transition from a success to a failure.
+During this process, gee will create a special branch named `bisect_<branchname>` to perform the bisect operation in.

+gee will attempt to find a previous last good commit by testing a day, a week, a month, 3 months, and finally six months into the past.
+Once a past good commit is found, the `git bisect` command will be used to identify the commit that caused a transition from a pass to a fail.

+gee assumes that the provided command will fail at the head revision.
+If this is not the case, the behavior of this command is undefined.

 ### diagnose